 Step 3: SaaS product MVP development

 Building SaaS products requires lots of time and investments.
 To save them, MVP is an excellent choice.
 An MVP is not a fully-fledged product, but it has enough features to attract early users and validate an idea.
 MVP is ready to enter the market and can further be scaled and amended.
-Moreover, it is an excellent business decision for a SaaS product as it allows to test the idea before creating a full product.
+Moreover, it is an excellent business decision for a SaaS product as it allows us to test the idea before creating a full product.

 Although it is not an end-product, it solves your customers’ critical problem.
 An MVP must appeal to your target audience and make people love your product.
 The primary purposes of launching an MVP prior to developing a fully functional SaaS product are:

 • Collect and analyze feedback.
-It provides very valuable information on usability and user experience.
+It provides valuable information on usability and user experience.
 What did users like and did not?
 What functionality should be added/modified/removed?

 • Test the waters.
 It allows you to check whether your application will suit the rapidly growing SaaS market.
 Also, you will know whether customers are willing to buy your services.
 Will there be enough demand for your application?